 Fortunately, there are a few ways that you can reduce the risk of being hit by these cyber criminals.
 Creating a password that is highly secure is the first step, as is turning off the Find My Mac or Find My iPhone in your device’s Settings.
 Turn on two-factor authentication on your Apple account to ensure your password cannot be reset without your knowledge, and consider utilizing a password vault app that provides additional levels of security.
 There’s a further step that you should take before selling or loaning your computer that may help keep your Apple ID information safe, as iCloud information is stored on the nvram of your computer.
 Disabling FMM at the command line can be accomplished by entering:

 $ nvram -d fmm-computer-name

 $ nvram -d fmm-mobileme-token-FMM

-If your IT admins are struggling to keep security under control, let the professionals at CSP, Inc support your Raleigh organization.
+If your IT admins are struggling to keep security under control, let the professionals at Raleigh IT Support Company and IT Services Provider | CSP Inc. support your Raleigh organization.
 We work to ensure that all risks are addressed in a timely manner throughout your fleet of devices and computers.